marcllort/Car_Rental_Monorepo/README.md

 ## What is CarRental?

-A transport oriented e-commerce website.
+Transport oriented e-commerce website.
 It will have two parts, a user-oriented website, and an admin/company owner website.

 When it comes to hire a luxury car with a driver, usually you need to contact with the company to get the prices,